 When signing up for the test, you may be asked for your personal details, your FTN (we’ll get to that later), and the $160 testing fee.
-The testing fee is solely to pay for the services of CATS for administering the test.
+The testing fee is solely to pay for the services of PSI for administering the test.
 None of the fees go to the FAA.

 When should you take the knowledge test?